 The Office of Outdoor Recreation’s Utah Outdoor Recreation Grant was created to help build tourism in communities around the state with the construction and expansion of outdoor recreation amenities.
 The new trails and other outdoor recreational opportunities aid in local economic development.
 Many communities find that having nearby recreation opportunities adds to the quality of life of local citizens, helping to attract new residents, and can lead to an increase in local property values.
 Businesses, especially high-tech firms, consider having nearby outdoor recreation amenities as “absolutely vital” in attracting and keeping high value employees.

 The Utah Outdoor Recreation Grant (UORG) expanded in 2018 with additional funding from the Transient Room Tax (TRT).
 Communities and non-profits that are considering to apply should connect with their local tourism director as there will be an increased emphasis on a project’s potential to increase visitation to the area.
 A letter of support from the local tourism office will be highly recommended for a strong application.
 In 2019, the Utah Office of Outdoor Recreation plans to increase the value of the grant awards for larger projects.

 The project will enhance recreational opportunities and amenities in Utah’s communities

 Local or tribal governments or non-profits may apply.
-The built recreational infrastructure must provide an economic opportunity for the local area with the ability to attract or retain residents and/or increase the visitation to the region.
+The built recreational infrastructure must provide an economic opportunity for the local area with the ability to increase visitation, boost local businesses and/or attract and retain residents.

 The 2019 UORG Program Guide booklet is a great resource to download and review to get ready to apply.

 Thursday, February 28, 2019, by 5 pm MST

 Early applications are due February 14, 2019 (if you want your submission checked for any missing documents or information–content will not be graded)

 Given as a 50/50 match.
 Up to 25 percent of total may be an in-kind match.
 More information can be found in the 2019 UORG Program Guide